fladdict/llmermaid/README.md

 F --> [*]

 A: Write down 3 topic that should be searched.
 B: Search one of the topic and summarize.
+Save the result into ".txt" file.
 C: Repeat until complete
-D: Generate final report
+D: Generate well documented final report with saved files.
 E: Review final report.
 Describe how to make report better.
 F: Complete
 ```